defuse/defuse.github.io/content/posts/free2z-security-audit.md

 been used to get tuzi tokens for free.

 The cross-site scripting bug has been fixed, the potential privacy leakage has been documented, and the tuzi token issues were fixed.
-The Other bugs found were minor.
+All other bugs found were minor.

 [**Free2Z Audit Report (PDF)**](/audits/YWalletAuditReport-FINALv3.pdf)